pandrei7/car-price-prediction/README.md

 ```

 This will download images from Autovit into the `data` directory.
 The URLs are
-discovered by "browsing" the website, so you cannot chose the exact cars to
+discovered by "browsing" the website, so you cannot choose the exact cars to
 process.

 > **Note** that you should probably set which pages you want to explore.
 Do this